BNasmith/PTForsyth/PTFWorkofChrist.md

 IS TO RECONCILE 47

 merit.
 It came for the purposes of interpreta- tion.
-Here is a sentence I came across once :
+Here is a sentence I came across once:
-" The fact without the word is dumb ; the word without the fact is empty."
+" The fact without the word is dumb; the word without the fact is empty."
 It is useful to turn it over and over in your mind.